jesseburlamaque/burnwatch/README.md

 - Custom icons for each sensor type (MODIS, VIIRS)
 - Automatic zoom adjustment based on the ROI area
 - Explanatory legend with the sensors used

 ---
+## Pipeline Architecture
+**API Request**
+Fetches CSV data from NASA FIRMS API for each sensor: MODIS, VIIRS S-NPP, VIIRS NOAA-20, and VIIRS NOAA-21.

+**CSV Parsing & Normalization**
+Parses rows, assigns sensor label, and converts coordinates to numeric format.
+Each line becomes a JavaScript object with hotspot metadata.

+**ROI Filtering**
+Uses Turf.js to check which points fall within the defined GeoJSON region of interest (ROI) - `@turf/boolean-point-in-polygon`

+**Mapping & Visualization**
+Displays filtered fire points on a Leaflet map, using a custom icon per sensor.
+- `<Marker>` component is rendered with `icon={sensorIcons[point.sensor]}`
+- A `<Popup>` shows additional data (brightness, date, satellite, etc.)
+- The `FitBoundsToROI` function centers the map based on the GeoJSON boundaries.

+**Deployment**
+Built with React and deployed via Netlify, using .env variables to protect the API key.

+**Possible Future Extensions**
+- Add filtering by date or intensity
+- Comparison between sensors
+- Temporal analysis (animation of hotspots)
+- Integration with historical FIRMS data

+---